How Sound Works -

 Sounds waves are longitudinal waves.
 This means that as atoms vibrate

 and pass energy from atom to atom, the wave that they cause moves in

 Hearing is the sense that we use to perceive sound.
 We hear something

-when our ears translate sound waves into something that is
+when our ears translate those waves into something that is

 comprehensible to our brain.